 It is not uncommon to see a couple of Scarlet Macaws (Ara macao) flying over the town of Jacó in the Central Pacific region of Costa Rica.
 Even less unusual is to see them in flocks, enjoying local Hotel Punta Leona’s surrounding forests, one of the protagonists of this story.
 With its red, blue and yellow plumage and its boisterous personality, the Scarlet Macaw is a majestic spectacle to behold.
 Tourists and locals alike cherish the sightings, which paint a vibrant and colourful picture against the blue summer sky and stand out from the deep green of the rainforest.
 But it wasn’t always like this in the region.
 There was a time when it was thought the Scarlet Macaw population in the Central Pacific was destined to become extinct.

 Through information gathered from the locals, Vaughan discovered more about the population’s presence in the area, learning that in some locations where it used to be more commonly spotted, the Scarlet Macaw was beginning to disappear.
-The change in population became even more evident after five years of monitoring the macaws’ behaviour and its changing habitat as well as counting specimens regularly.
+The change in population became even more evident after five years of monitoring the macaws’ behaviour and its changing habitat as well as counting specimens regularly demonstrating a rapid decrease in macaw chick numbers.
 All this confirmed its imminent endangerment.

 The decrease in numbers could be mainly blamed on the raiding of nests by local poachers – or ‘laperos’ (‘lapa’ means macaw in Spanish) – who stole them and sold them as exotic pets.
 It was a very lucrative practice, considering that a macaw chick can be worth between US$300-400.
 Deforestation was also an important factor, as the trees for nesting and feeding became scarce due to human activity.